 9. Many Spooks at the Muni - Shreveport Municipal Auditorium

-8. Luke the Drifter's Misty Apparition - Hank Williams' Grave Site
+8. Luke the Drifter's Misty Apparition - The Hank Williams Grave Site

-Country songwriters claim they find inspiration in Oakwood Annex Cemetery of Birmingham, Ala. at the grave of their patron saint - Hank Williams.
-Some of these songwriters say they can feel his presence.
+Country songwriters claim they find inspiration in Oakwood Annex Cemetery of Montgomery, Alabama at the final resting place of their patron saint - Hank Williams.
+Williams is buried next to his wife Audrey.
+Some of the songwriters say they can even feel his presence.
 Others say they have actually seen his presence.
-At least a few witnesses claimed to have watched an eerie fog drift along the grassy fields of the cemetery and stop right at Hank's grave site.
+At least a few witnesses claimed to have watched an eerie fog drift along the grassy fields of the Oakwood Cemetery Annex and stop right at Hank's gravesite around the gravestones.
 A drifting mist may be the perfect paranormal manifestation of the guy who called himself Luke the Drifter.

 7. Folsom's Phantoms - Folsom State Prison

 Johnny Cash sang about serving time at Folsom State Prison, but several former inmates and guards at the prison are apparently serving out an afterlife sentence in the joint.
 Witnesses, including a few former staff members, say that the building is haunted.
 One of those ghosts said to inhabit the jail is the spirit of a guard who died during a riot.
 Witnesses say they see him on misty nights at the prison's gate, eternally vigilant, one might say.

 6. Finding Chills on Cinnamon Hill - Cinnamon Hill, Jamaica